Asif-Tanvir-2006/Easy_Ricer_Linux/README.md

 * Currently oonly two themes are available (cyan & red) but I plan on adding more in the future
 * Run **./theme.sh _theme** (REPLACE 'theme' with the desired theme[cyan or red])
 * Enjoy :)
-## Important Note
-Make sure that polybar, rofi, and nitrogen are installed (It should be there in the repositories of your distro)

 ## Sample Pics
 ## Cyan Theme